vapor-ware/synse-docs/docs/server/user/configuration.md

 !!! note
     When registering a plugin via unix socket, Synse Server needs access to that socket.
-If the server is running in a docker container, this means the socket must be mounted in.
-For convenience, Synse Server creates the `/tmp/synse` directory on the container which can be used as a mount location for sockets, e.g.
+If the server is running in a docker container, this means the socket must be mounted in, e.g.

     ```
     docker run \